 Giving back to our communities is a part of who we are.

 Since its founding in 1999, the Sundt Foundation has reflected our employee-owners’ passion for giving back to the places where we live and work.
-Each year, the foundation awards approximately $1 million in grants to a diverse array of charitable organizations in Arizona, Texas, California, North Carolina, and Utah, most of which focus on helping disadvantaged children.
+Each year, the foundation awards approximately $1 million in grants to a diverse array of charitable organizations in Arizona, Texas, California, Utah, North Carolina and Utah, most of which focus on helping disadvantaged children.

 GIVING BACK THROUGH QUARTERLY GRANTS

 The Sundt Foundation is 50-percent funded by contributions from Sundt employee-owners.
 Every dollar is matched by the company and then distributed through quarterly grants to qualified 501c3 nonprofits in our eleven giving areas: Tempe/Phoenix, Tucson, El Paso, North Texas, San Antonio, Sacramento, Irvine, San Diego, Salt Lake City, Charlotte and Portland Metro.
 Local committees of employee-owners decide which organizations to fund in each of our giving areas, ensuring we support causes they feel most passionate about.
 The Foundation considers a broad range of social issues but gives special focus to under-served children and teens, domestic violence victims, and military veterans and their families.
 The deadlines to apply for grants are March 15, June 15, September 15 and December 15.